 7. You can advance into nursing or other healthcare jobs

 With experience, medical assistants can move into leadership roles, filling another vital healthcare workforce need.
 By advancing their education, they can become healthcare managers, healthcare administrators, nurses and more.

 Herzing’s medical assisting program prepares students for administrative and clinical roles in medical assisting, while providing a clear pathway for upward mobility.
-Graduates of Herzing’s medical assisting program can apply credits toward bachelor’s degrees in Healthcare Management or Health Information Management, or one of Herzing’s various nursing degree programs.
+Graduates of Herzing’s medical assisting program can apply credits toward bachelor’s degrees in healthcare administration, health information management, health sciences or one of Herzing’s various nursing degree programs.